Thewbi/armos/README.md

 RUN ./configure
 ```

-or if you only want ARM support.
+or if you only want ARM support, add the target parameter and specify aarch64-softmmu.
 This will speed up the compilation of qemu by hours.
 It is strongly recommended to compile for a specific target if you do not want to wait for hours.
+At the same time the resulting qemu will only emulate aarch64.

 ```
 RUN ./configure --target-list=aarch64-softmmu